 Q: Do all passengers with a properly DoD credentialed driver have to have DoD IDs?

 A: No. The driver (or at least one passenger) must have a DoD ID card.
-All other passengers must have a picture ID if they meet the age requirements.
+All other passengers above the age of 18 must have a picture ID.

 Q: I am a general visitor, how do I get a temporary vehicle pass.

 A: You are welcome to visit the Naval Academy but your vehicle will not be permitted onboard.
-You may utilize Annapolis public parking areas and walk in thru Gate 1 or Gate 3, or park your vehicle at the stadium and ride, when one is operating, the courtesy shuttle.
+You may utilize Annapolis public parking areas and walk in thru Gate 1 or Gate 3.
+You may also park your vehicle at the stadium and ride the courtesy shuttle when it is operating.

 Q: Where can the general public park their vehicles in town?